junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas: And what's the definition of a man?

-Dean: (stare at Cas, shake hands, stare at fish again, still can't believe) You gotta be kidding me.
+Dean: (stare at Cas, shake his head, stare at fish again, still can't believe) You gotta be kidding me.

 ### Chap 9 Space, Hadean Eon (4.6 billion years ago)